 The first thing you'll need are the right tools.
 The basic tools needed are a tuning hammer and some mutes.
 You don't have to spend a lot of money to get some basic tools, but obviously having a higher level tuning hammer will help give you more control on manipulating the tuning pins than a more basic hammer, though a basic tuning hammer will do the job as long as it has a tip that fits well.
 You'll also need at least a couple of mutes.
 Having a temperament strip is helpful as well.
 Here are links to a couple of videos we offer showing the different types of tuning hammers and mutes that are available to help you in choosing the right tools: Piano Tuning Hammers, Piano Tuning Mutes.

-There are at least a few different websites that offer basic instructions on how to tune a piano.
-Here is a link to one popular site that has good information: How to Tune A Piano.
 Here on our website we offer a series of instructional videos which teach the basics of how to tune a piano: How to Tune A Piano.
 There are many other resources available to take you beyond a basic knowledge of tuning a piano as most professional piano technicians can tell you.
 If you're in the process of learning how to tune and have some specific questions we offer a forum here on our website where we welcome questions from those that are in the learning process: Howard Piano Industries Forum.
 Even though in most cases you won't be able to create a professional level tuning in a short period of time, the average person with the right tools and know-how will be able to make a significant improvement on an out-of-tune piano.